For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

 Milla biflora, Little Stars, Mexican Star

-These little natives of Mexico grow on wiry stems 12″-15″ inches tall, and are best adapted to the rock garden.
+These little natives of Mexico grow on wiry stems 12″ to 15″ inches tall and are best adapted to the rock garden.

-The delicate waxy-white blooms are supported by a tube-like structure which is ornamented by soft green stripes which extend out to the perianth segments on the underside of the flowers, which face skyward.
+The delicate waxy-white blooms are supported by a tube-like structure that is ornamented by soft green stripes which extend out to the perianth segments on the underside of the flowers, which face skyward.